profclems/glab/README.md

   https://github.com/charmbracelet/glamour#styles

   NO_COLOR: set to any value to avoid printing ANSI escape sequences for color output.

+  FORCE_HYPERLINKS: set to 1 to force hyperlinks to be output, even when not outputing to a TTY
   ```

 ## What about [Lab]?